 13. Examine the Leaves and the Vine

-Usually, the vine, leaves, and tendril of a young fruit are green.
+Usually, a young fruit’s vine, leaves, and tendril are green.
 When the watermelon is ripe, the tendril tends to dry out and thus change color – it turns brown.
 If you see that the tendril is still green, it signifies that the fruit is not yet ripe.

 With these tips and tricks, you can choose the right watermelon.
 It would be best to buy watermelons when this fruit is in its highest harvest season, around May to September.